CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Conclusion

 \section{Conclusion}

-This study proposed \textbf{CommUNext}, a deep learning framework capable of cross-band and multi-directional prediction, and validated its performance under different levels of data completeness.
-Experimental results demonstrate that, when a complete low-frequency 3.5~GHz coverage map is available, the \textbf{Full CommUNext} effectively assists the model in predicting multi-directional high-frequency 7~GHz SS maps.
-Even in scenarios with sparse high-frequency directional data or incomplete low-frequency information, the model maintains reasonable prediction capability.
-To address the practical challenge of obtaining complete low-frequency coverage maps, we further designed the \textbf{Partial CommUNext} architecture, which leverages different sampling strategies to reconstruct the low-frequency coverage map from limited 3.5~GHz samples, and subsequently predicts the high-frequency SS distribution based on this reconstructed map.
-Overall, this work demonstrates that efficient and robust communication prediction can be achieved under constrained data conditions through architectural and sampling design.
-It holds practical potential for future cross-band and multi-directional beam prediction, urban map--aware communication datasets, and real-time intelligent deployment and dynamic resource allocation in next-generation systems.
+This study proposed CommUNext, a deep learning framework for cross-band and multi-directional SS prediction, and validated its performance under different levels of data completeness.
+Experimental results show that, when a complete low-frequency 3.5~GHz coverage map is available, Full CommUNext effectively enables accurate prediction of multi-directional high-frequency 7~GHz SS maps.
+Even in scenarios with sparse high-frequency directional inputs or incomplete low-frequency information, the proposed framework maintains reasonable prediction performance.
+To address the practical challenge of acquiring complete low-frequency coverage maps, the Partial CommUNext architecture was further developed.
+By leveraging carefully designed sampling strategies, Partial CommUNext reconstructs low-frequency coverage maps from limited 3.5~GHz samples and subsequently predicts the corresponding high-frequency SS distributions.

+Overall, this work demonstrates that efficient and robust communication prediction can be achieved under constrained data conditions through appropriate architectural design and sampling strategies.
+Nevertheless, the current analysis assumes co-located FR1 and FR3 sites with limited antenna displacement, under which spatial correlation across frequency bands remains strong.
+Future work will focus on validating the proposed framework using real-world measurement data and extending it to scenarios involving significant antenna reorientation or non-co-located deployments, where cross-band spatial correlation is weakened.